PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 - Always respond to a question within a reasonable timeframe during your working day (<15 minutes is great, <1 hour is okay, anything over a day is too late)
   - If you're ready to look into the issue and you think it might take a while/require a fix, just mention that and say you'll get back to them
-  - If you have no idea how to answer or fix their issue, @mention someone who does
+  - If you have no idea how to answer or fix their issue, ask in #ask-posthog-anything and as needed tag the relevant secondary oncall
 - Start your response with `Hey [insert name], ...` and make sure you're polite, not everyone you talk to is an engineer and as accepting of terse messages
   - If it's an email (if the source in #_customer_support is email), make sure you format your message as an email and only send a single message, not multiple
 - Follow up!